Thieves steal batteries, cut out catalytic converter from Starkey, Inc. vans

 Colin McKenney, CEO, said in the overnight hours, thieves came on to the non-profit’s property.

-“Six of the twelve [vans] we use for our routes had been targeted and batteries had been removed from all six,” said McKenney.
+“Six of the 12 [vans], we use for our routes had been targeted and batteries had been removed from all six,” said McKenney.
 “One of them had the catalytic converter cut from underneath it.”

 The repairs will cost Starkey, Inc. more than a thousand dollars.
 McKenney said that will impact everyone and has already affected the services they offer.